-Below is a table that will summarize what will be done during your study visits for the first 3 years.
 Your first study visit under this long-term follow-up protocol will begin according to when you completed your last study visit in the gene therapy study in which you are/were previously participating.
-The visit interval is calculated from the time you received your first ZFN modified T cells.
+The visit interval is calculated from the time you received your first C34-CXCR4-T cells.
 Someone from the research team will assist you in determining during which interval your study participation will begin.